PaycheckCalculatorOnline logo

 Beyond the Math: What the Numbers Don't Capture

 The purely financial comparison favors Texas for most income levels.
-But there are real non-financial considerations:
+But there are real non-financial considerations on both sides:

 California Advantages:

-- Broad career opportunities in tech, entertainment, defense, biotech
+- Deep career networks in tech, entertainment, defense, and biotech

 - Cultural diversity and access to international communities